 Some owners rebuild their sled’s top end periodically, even if they haven’t had any engine issues and the compression is still good.
 They hope to avoid major engine damage by regularly refreshing their top end.

-Their philosophy is: prevention is better than the cure!
+Their philosophy is: that prevention is better than the cure!

 On the other hand, many owners say that they won’t touch their engine as long as it’s working well.